Reveni Labs Camera Tester

 Fractional Speed Results

-Pressing the DOWN button will change the view to a simpler fractional shutter speed view, showing the fractional speeds instead of millisecond timing.
+Pressing the LEFT or RIGHT buttons will change the view to a simpler fractional shutter speed view, showing the fractional speeds instead of millisecond timing.

 Exposure variation between left and right is shown in EV.